 22. 5 March 2003, the UK government is taking active measures to prepare state and municipal services for action in conditions of terrorists using weapons of mass destruction.
 To this end, the Cabinet of Ministers decided to conduct comprehensive exercises in London and other major cities of the country to eliminate the consequences of terrorist acts using WMD components.
 The first teaching in this series will be held in London 23 March.
 G. In the vicinity of one of the central metro stations.
 During the event it is planned to work out the questions of actions in the conditions of using chemical weapons.
 In the exercise, more than seven thousand volunteers from the reservists will be involved.

-23. Propaganda and forcing the British sense of danger is bearing fruit.
-Representatives of the British think tanks noted that, as of 12 in March 2003, 52% of British citizens oppose the country's participation in a military rally without UN approval, 24 percent against forceful action, even if it is sanctioned by the UN Security Council, and only 19 percent - for a military solution to the Iraq problem.
-In February of this year, these figures were 62, 24 and 11 percent, respectively.
+23. The propaganda and whipping up of a sense of danger among the British is paying off.
+Representatives of British think tanks note that, as of March 12, 2003, 52% of British citizens oppose the country's participation in a military action without the approval of the UN, 24 percent are against a military action even if it is sanctioned by the UN Security Council, and only 19 percent - for a military solution to the Iraqi problem.
+In February of this year, these indicators were 62, 24 and 11 percent, respectively.

-24. By 18 March 2003, the command of the Armed Forces of the United Kingdom completed the deployment of the national air force grouping in the Persian Gulf.
-Once the figures are set apart, the discussion about the “necessity or uselessness of war” is also rather quickly folded.
-19 March The House of Commons of the Parliament of Great Britain approved the policy of the government of the country to resolve the Iraq problem by force and the participation of the British Armed Forces in the military operation against Iraq.
-When voting on 1.00 MSK on March 19, at a meeting of the lower house of parliament to discuss the Iraqi conflict, deputies by a majority vote (396) rejected the proposal of a group of parliamentarians that there is currently no reason to begin military action against Baghdad.
-Following the debates, parliamentarians also supported the government’s decision to engage the British military contingent in the hostilities in Iraq.
-At the same time, 412 voted "for" and 149 deputies voted against.
+24. By 18 March 2003, the British Armed Forces command completed the deployment of the national air force in the Persian Gulf.
+Once the figures are placed, the discussion about "the need or uselessness of war" is quickly turned off.
+On March 19, the House of Commons of the British Parliament approved the policy of the country's government to resolve the Iraqi problem by force and the participation of the British Armed Forces in the military operation against Iraq.
+When voting at 1.00 Moscow time on March 19, at a meeting of the lower house of parliament to discuss the Iraqi conflict, the deputies by a majority vote (396) rejected the proposal of a group of parliamentarians that there is currently no reason to start military action against Baghdad.
+As a result of the debate, the parliamentarians also supported the government's decision to use the British military contingent in the fighting in Iraq.
+At the same time, 412 deputies voted “for” and 149 “against”.

-25. The formalities are met - the UK armed forces on the night - from 20 to 21 in March 2003, they began full-scale participation in a military operation against Iraq.
+25. Formalities have been met - the British Armed Forces overnight - from 20 to 21 March 2003 began full-scale participation in the military operation against Iraq.